DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 computer use, made it feel artificial to impose structured training on community members at Imangara.
-By the time we offered group training, the novelty value of computers and trying to do new things on them had also worn off, although the computers had by then become a valued as part of household infrastructure that people seemed to want to maintain.
+By the time we offered group training, the novelty value of computers and trying to do new things on them had also worn off, although the computers had by then become a valued part of household infrastructure that people seemed to want to maintain.

 ### Conclusion